Charlie Wilson's War (film): Box office

-The film was originally set for release on December 25, 2007; but on November 30, the timetable was moved back to December 21.
+The film was originally set for release on December 25, 2007; but on November 30, the timetable was moved up to December 21.
 In its opening weekend, the film grossed $9.6 million in 2,575 theaters in the United States and Canada, ranking No. 4 at the box office.
 It grossed a total of $119 million worldwide—$66.7 million in the United States and Canada and $52.3 million in other territories.

 Critical reaction

-On review aggregator Rotten Tomatoes, the film has an approval rating of 82% based on 204 reviews, with an average rating of 7.00/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 82% based on 205 reviews, with an average rating of 7.00/10.
 The site's critical consensus reads, "Charlie Wilson's War manages to entertain and inform audiences, thanks to its witty script and talented cast of power players."
-Metacritic reported the film had an average score of 69 out of 100, based on 39 critics, indicating "generally favorable reviews".
+Metacritic reported the film had an average score of 67 out of 100, based on 39 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.